Nebulaevo/Paon/Readme.md

 ## Why use it ?

-Paon is built primaraly to uncouple the frontend generation from the request handling cycle.
+Paon is built primaraly to decouple the frontend UI generation from the request handling cycle.

 If you would rather use a non-JavaScript backend to handle the request, database connections, caching...\
-But still want to build a React frontend, with modern frontend tools, assets bundling and server side rendering, Paon is made for you.
+But still want to use a React frontend, with modern frontend tools, assets bundling and server side rendering, Paon is made for you.